-It was noted both in the survey and in all discussions that there is a growing homeless population along the Assiniboine River as well as a growing "hidden" homeless population.
+It was noted both in the survey and in all discussions that there is a growing homeless population along the Assiniboine River.
 There is a pressing concern over the lack of supports and housing options for this segment of the population.
 This stems from both a concern for this population as community members in need and from the health and safety impacts on the neighbourhood as a whole.